masonkadem/masonkadem/README.md

 ### Hi, I'm Mason 👋

-- 🔭 I’m currently building infrastructure for large-scale physiological testing online as the CEO and CTO of Ro.
+- 🔭 I’m currently building infrastructure for large-scale physiological testing online as the CTO of Ro.
-- 🌱 I'm a Professor of computer science, machine learning and cybersecurity.
-I’ve taught statistics, physiology, computer science, machine learning, cybersecurity and engineering to 1000s of students at McMaster/Western University and Fanshawe/Mohawk college.
+- 🌱 I'm a Professor of computer science and machine learning.
+I’ve taught statistics, physiology, computer science, machine learning, cybersecurity and engineering to 1000s of students at McMaster/Western University/Fanshawe/Mohawk college.
 - 👯 I'm always happy to collaborate with industry and academia.
 - I'm the Head of AI at Vascular AI